-Sociality.io Report is our social media analytics tool for social media agencies that want to measure their social media results and make better decisions regarding social media strategy.
+The Sociality.io Report is our social media analytics tool for social media agencies that want to measure their social media results and make better decisions regarding social media strategies.

-This tool does not only give you valuable insights into the performance of your clients’ Instagram account.
-It also lets you audit their competitors’ Instagram account.
-This is useful.
-For instance, if you could measure your client’s competitors’ growth rate, it’ll be easy to assess how quickly (or slowly) progress is made.
+This tool not only gives you valuable insights into the performance of your clients’ Instagram accounts.
+It also lets you audit their competitors’ Instagram accounts.
+This is useful, for instance, if you want to measure your client’s competitors growth rate, as it’ll be easy to assess how quickly (or slowly) their progress is made.

-You can also track conversation activities around the brand on Instagram and listen in on specific keywords.
-And when you finish your audit, you can create beautiful and easily understood reports for your clients to review.
+You can also track conversation activities around the brand on Instagram and listen to specific keywords.
+When you finish your audit, you can create beautiful and easily understood reports for your clients to review.

-Sociality.io offers a one-week free trial.
-After that, pricing starts at $15 per month for five social profiles.
+Sociality.io offers a two-week free trial.
+After that, pricing starts at $99 per month for ten social profiles.

 Sprout Social is one of the big names in the social media management space.

-It has an enterprise-grade analytics tool that allows you to assess your Instagram accounts over a specific period of time, track conversations about your brand online and create beautiful reports quickly.
+It has an enterprise-grade analytics tool that allows you to assess your Instagram accounts over a specific period, track conversations about your brand online, and create beautiful reports quickly.

 Sprout Social starts at $89 per user per month.

 Keyhole is another Instagram analytics tool that allows you to monitor and analyze Instagram brands for your clients.

-You’ll be able to monitor real-time conversations about your brand and measure the success of your campaigns with its campaign monitoring feature.
-It’s also a very handy tool for keeping track of profitable hashtags and keywords.
+You will be able to monitor real-time conversations about your brand and measure the success of your campaigns with its campaign-monitoring feature.
+It is also a very handy tool for keeping track of profitable hashtags and keywords.

 You will need to talk with the Keyhole team to discuss a custom pricing plan.

-Iconosquare’s full package is a powerful analytics tool that allows you to have great analytics and management capabilities.
+Iconosquare’s full package is a powerful tool that allows you to discover great analytics and management capabilities.

-However, they also offer a free Instagram audit tool that you can use to analyze your clients’ accounts.
-All you need to do is connect your Instagram account and they’ll send a free review to the email address you provide.
+It also offers a free Instagram audit tool that you can use to analyze your clients’ accounts.
+All you need to do is connect your Instagram account, and they will send a free review to the email address you provide.